 Compounding impacts: Develop strategies to address cascading and compounding impacts

-Smaller communities: Actions that help smaller communities move from planning to implementation
+Smaller communities: Actions that help smaller communities move from planning to implementation, particularly communities with limited resources and no professional staff.

 Land use: Explore land use and land use policy with Ag & Eco

-Health impacts: Develop strategies to address the mental and physical health impacts of climate change
+Health impacts: Develop strategies to address the mental and physical health impacts of climate change, including health and wellness disparities.

 Resilience Implementation Strategy: look for opportunities to complement this parallel work process

+Related process: The Climate Action Office will help the subcommittee work in a complementary way with the simultaneous Resilience Implementation Strategy process.

-Agriculture & Eco-Systems
+Agriculture & Ecosystems

 Overarching goals

-Fewer emissions

-More sequestration

-More resilience
+Support for farmers and forest landowners to reduce emissions associated with farming and forestry equipment and practices

+Provide guidance on climate-smart agriculture and forestry to increase carbon sequestration and storage

+Create resilient and equitable food systems and forestry-product supply chains

-Three buckets of likely climate actions
+Three buckets of likely climate actions to be further prioritized from first Plan

 Farm and forest-sector viability (in the face of climate and other impacts)